LambdaTest/lambdatest-java-sdk/ELEMENT_BOUNDING_BOX_README.md

 ## Error Handling

-### XPath Failures
+### Selector Failures
-- Logs warning and continues with other XPaths
+- Logs warning and continues with other selectors
 - Does not fail the entire capture process
 - Provides detailed error information